-Filed by a party other than the Registrant \Box
+Filed by a party other than the Registrant $\ \square$

-Check the appropriate box:

-- Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to § 240.14a-12

-GLADSTONE CAPITAL CORPORATION

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box)

-No fee required.

-- \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1.
-Title of each class of securities to which transaction applies: - 2.
-Aggregate number of securities to which transaction applies: - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
-Proposed maximum aggregate value of transaction:

-5. Total fee paid:

-□ Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1. Amount previously paid:

-2. Form, Schedule or Registration Statement No.:

-3. Filing party:

-4. Date Filed:
+Check th e appropri ate box: Confide Definitiv ary Proxy Statement ntial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) re Proxy Statement re Additional Materials g Material Pursuant to § 240.14a-12 GLADSTONE CAPITAL CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Payment ⊠ No fee re Fee (Check the appropriate box) Equired.
+Equired on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filling fee is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: Check b previously with preliminary materials. ox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by on statement number, or the Form or Schedule and the date of its filing.
+Amount previously paid: 2.
+Form, Schedule or Registration Statement No.: 3.
+Filing party: 4.
+Date Filed:

-PRELIMINARY COPY